Pauli-Lubanski, Supertwistors, and the Superspinning Particle: 4D Super-Pauli-Lubanski

 We recall that $C$ is the charge conjugation matrix.
 Given the restriction we have imposed on the spacetime dimension, the matrix $C$ is antisymmetric and the matrices $\Gamma_m C$ are symmetric.

-As remarked in the introduction, there is no supertranslation invariant extension of the PL 3-form (\ref{PL3form}) in the context of the ${\cal N}=1$ super-Poincar\'e algebra unless one imposes the (supertranslation invariant) conditions $P^2=0$ and $\Pslash Q=0$, but then we are restricted to massless representations.
+As remarked in the introduction, there is no ${\cal N}=1$ supertranslation invariant extension of the PL 3-form (\ref{PL3form}) with purely numerical (dimensionless) coefficients unless one imposes the (supertranslation invariant) conditions $P^2=0$ and $\Pslash Q=0$, but then we are restricted to massless representations.
 To generalize this idea to massive representations, for which $P^2=-m^2$ for $m\ne0$, we introduce the new supersymmetry charge $\tilde Q$ by the relation $\Pslash Q = m\tilde Q$.
 A computation of the PB relations obeyed by $\tilde Q$ yields

 These relations confirm that $\tilde Q$ is a second supercharge, and they also show that the mass $m$ is a central charge of the resulting ${\cal N}=2$ supersymmetry algebra.
 As we explain in a subsection to follow, it is actually the largest central charge compatible with the BPS unitarity bound of the quantum theory.